 Staff: Michael Kirby, Jessica Gregory, Ann Ohlrogge Johnson

-The entire breadth of Northminster's Lenten Anti-Racism Opportunities are available in one place, organized by type of activity and topic.
+The entire breadth of Northminster's Lenten Anti-Racism Opportunities are available in one place, organized by date, type of activity, and topic.
 Every item has links to relevent information.

 Browse, search, and learn at your own pace and when you have time.
 Take a minute to watch another video.
 Or read.
 Or get involved.
-The complete table is here.
+All materials can be found here.

 Northminster's response to the killing of George Floyd.